UNINETTSigma2/documentation/software/application_guides/vasp.md

 Or for `6.5.1`
 	$ module load VASP/6.5.1-intel-2024a

 For those migrating from FRAM please be mindful to adjust your parallelization settings.
-We recommend running `--ntasks-per-node=250`.
-In general we found using `NPAR = 25` to be a good starting point.
+A good starting point is using `--ntasks-per-node=250` with `NPAR = 25` to be a good starting point for many cases.
 We found that for many systems using `KPAR = <1/2 number nodes>` to work well, but *only* if your system contains more than one k-point.

 ## Usage: Fram